 This is why delegating to automated and personalized systems allows better adaptation to changes in contexts, thus allowing revenue managers to focus more on strategy and not so much on high-precision autonomous work.
 In order to develop automatic pricing systems, a good statistical analysis of the elasticity of demand, among many other components, is essential to improve reaction capacity.

 Finally, it should be noted that we have only talked about a tiny portion of the advantages of Big Data and Artificial Intelligence in the tourism sector.
 Projects such as demand estimation, fraud detection, cancellation propensity models, analysis of conversion rates, real-time tracking of online reputation, and many others, are essential to continue making Mallorca and the rest of Spain a worldwide competitive tourism hub.

-If you found this post interesting, we encourage you to share this article on social media.
-Don’t forget to mention us to let us know what you think (@DamavisStudio), see you networks!
+We encourage you to visit the Damavis category on our blog to see more articles like this one and to share it on social media.
+Don’t forget to mention us to let us know what you think @Damavisstudio, see you soon!